kshutkin/package-build/create-pkgbld/DESIGN.md

 1. A build plugin is identified by its complete npm package name.
 The optional scope does not change the required `pkgbld-plugin-` prefix.
 2. `pkgbld` and `create-pkgbld` use the same plugin-name predicate.
+3. Every modern build plugin declares a compatible `pkgbld` range in `peerDependencies`.
+A plugin without that declaration is treated as legacy.
-3. Installed plugins are discovered from `dependencies`, `devDependencies`, and `peerDependencies` in the target project's `package.json`.
+4. Installed plugins are discovered from `dependencies`, `devDependencies`, and `peerDependencies` in the target project's `package.json`.
-4. A package found only in `node_modules` is not considered installed.
+5. A package found only in `node_modules` is not considered installed.
 The project manifest remains the source of truth.
-5. Listing installed third-party plugins must not import or execute them.
+6. Listing installed third-party plugins may resolve and read package metadata, but must not import or execute plugin code.
-6. An official registry entry enriches a discovered package; it does not create a second item for the same package.
+7. An official registry entry enriches a discovered package; it does not create a second item for the same package.
-7. Extensions that are not build plugins require official metadata, a direct package specifier during their first add, or an existing lock entry.
+8. Extensions that are not build plugins require official metadata, a direct package specifier during their first add, or an existing lock entry.
-8. Official extension packages live in the internal cache.
+9. Official extension packages live in the internal cache.
 Build plugins and tools needed at build time live in the target project's dependencies.
-9. The project lock stores canonical package names and exact versions.
+10. The project lock stores canonical package names and exact versions.
 It does not store CLI aliases, export subpaths, version ranges, or package type.

 Within this design, `Installed` means declared in the project manifest.
 The